BillyDM/awesome-audio-dsp/TECHNICAL_READING.md

 - [`DAFx`] - An archive of scientific papers and presentations given during an annual DSP research conference.
 - [`ADC Videos`] - This YouTube channel hosts a bunch of talks and lectures given during the annual [`Audio Developer's Conference`].
   - This one on [`high quality wavetable oscillators`] by the creator of the Vital synth is particularly good one for those interested in wavetable synthesis.
+- [`AES`] - A large collection of high quality research and technical papers.
+Requires a paid membership to access.
 - [`deip.pdf`] - A collection of high quality and fast sub-sample interpolators.
 - [`Signalsmith Audio Blog`] - An amazing and very useful collection of articles by Signalsmith Audio.
 The [`Let's Write A Reverb`] article is particularly excellent.
 - [`Freeverb3 - DSP References`] - A huge list of technical DSP resources focused mainly on reverb design.